 They run them because:

-This is a capital markets event, not a personal finance favor.
+In other words, this is a capital markets event, not a personal finance favor.

 You’re not being “given” liquidity.